sami-makinen/proof-of-collatz-conjecture/README.md

 2n = 1?*00
 ```

-If we add n to 2n, we expand ?* to have match ?* in the patterns:
+If we add n to 2n, we expand ?* to have match ?* in the patterns by expanding ?* of the longer  bit pattern to left
+and then expanding shorter bit pattern to the right to match the lowest bits.
+In this we, we maintain to difference in the magnitude of
+the bit patterns.

 ```
   ? ? ? ?
 0  0   carry